glennblock/extensions/attachment.md

 --AaB03x
 ```
 ## Receving attachments
 A client may also receive a response that contains attachments.

-In these cases the response media type will be "multipart/mixed" containing parts for a collection+json document as well as attachments.
+* If the client sends an accept header of "multipart/mixed", the response media type will be "multipart/mixed" containing parts for a collection+json document as well as attachments.

+* If the client sends an accept header of "application/vnd.collection+json", the response will be as expected, a collection+json document.
+However, the items within the document will have _attachment_ fields (see the **Attachment Data Field** section) to indicate to the client that they can do a multipart request.

 ### Parts
 * The first part in the document will be a CollectionJson document.
 The document will contain pointers back to the attachments in the response.